 On the first morning a man walked into the meeting room alongside Caroline Myss.
-As an unplanned addition to the program, at first there was some confusion as to why he was there.
-We need not have been concerned.
 This guest teacher, James Finley, proceeded to make a deep impact on our group from the onset.

 During his earlier years as a Trappist monk, James had counted the highly influential monk and author, Thomas Merton, as his spiritual director.
-Over the course of the week, he shared with us some of the profound learning and practices he had received from Merton.
+He shared with us some of the profound learning and practices he had received from Merton.
 And one in particular, about reading and reflection, has benefitted me greatly and stays with me to this day.

 Much of this teaching is opposite to our current habits around reading for personal development.
-For example, the largest section in most bookstores is self-improvement or self-help: the self-help market is now a multi-billion dollar business, and most sales are repeat business.
+The self-help market is now a multi-billion dollar business, and most book sales are repeat business.
 We are a tribe of seekers, and if we’ve purchased one book of this kind, we’ve likely bought a dozen!

 Yet, there is another way, as set out by Thomas Merton and then James Finley.
 We identify a text, a book, that speaks to us and we read that.
 Again, again, and again…